-The Nonstructural alternative for the Long Wharf focused study area consists of providing non-structural storm risk management benefits through a combination of elevating or floodproofing eligible structures within the study area.
+The Nonstructural alternative for the Long Wharf focused study area consists of providing nonstructural storm risk management benefits through a combination of elevating or floodproofing eligible structures within the study area.
 138 structures were initially found to be eligible for potential floodproofing or elevation of the first floor.
 The majority of these structures are large commercial properties.
-There are 12 residential structures within the study area that are potential candidates for elevating the first floor.
+There are 12 residential structures within the study area that were potential candidates for elevating the first floor.
 There are 126 commercial structures within the study area that are potential candidates for either wet or dry floodproofing.
 Most of the buildings are large commercial buildings that would be extremely difficult, if not impossible to properly floodproof.
 This option would not reduce the risk of coastal storm damage to the rail and highway infrastructure.
-(Note that additional analysis of non-structural components will occur following public and agency review of the draft feasibility report and the Agency Decision Milestone.)
+Since Alternative 2 focuses on the voluntary flood proofing of individual structures within the project area, this alternative would offer very little in terms of managing long term coastal storm risk to critical infrastructure, transportation and life safety.